Nerwyn/custom-card-features/README.md

 Toggles allow you to create Home Assistant style toggles, similar to the default switch and light entity toggle features.
 Like the default toggle, you can either tap or swipe on it in the correct direction to activate it.
 While toggles work best with `toggle` actions, like all features in this project it can be used with any action.
 You can use templates to change the toggle on and off options.

 Toggles have a special template variable `checked`. `checked` gives you the current boolean value of the feature.
-By default this value is true if the feature value is in the allow list `true, yes, on, enable, enabled, open, opening, 1` or if it's numeric cast is greater than 0.
+By default this value is true if the feature value is in the allow list `true, yes, on, enable, enabled, open, opening, 1` or if its numeric cast is greater than 0.
 You can disable numeric checks and switch to checking a block list `false, no, off, disable, disabled, closed, closing, 0, undefined, null` using the configuration UI.
 You can also set a custom allow/block list.

 In addition to the default Home Assistant toggle feature style toggle, you can also make the toggle appear as a Material Design checkbox, a Material Design 2 switch, or a Material Design 3 switch.
 The Material Design checkbox and switch options use theme colors instead of the feature color, and have been carefully designed to follow the Material Design specifications.
 See the [styles section](#css-styles) below for more information on which variables they use.
 If you choose one of the checkbox or switch options and do not provide an icon or label, the feature will only use the minimum width necessary to show the toggle, instead of being equal width to any other features in the row.